 The Autograph, Hong Kong Orchid, White Champak and The Madagascar Olive Tree are some of the trees in the Rain Forest.
 Cross the bridge to view the picturesque waterfall or sit on a bench and listen to the relaxing sound the waterfall makes.

 Once the doors swing open at the Reflection Garden, wash away all your cares at the reflection pond.
 Sit on a bench and reflect, meditate and admire the many plants that surround the garden including the Black Magic Ti Plant a plant with its dark purple foliage and the Milky Way Plant with its yellow polka dots.
-Entrance fees; hours and location on the website.
+Entrance fees; hours of operation located on the website.

 Polk Museum of Art located on 800 East Palmetto Street in Lakeland.
 Cyanotype, Chromogenic Prints, etching on laid paper and etching on wove paper a number of different works of art exhibited in the museum.